bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-05-newsletter.md

-  the updates in this PR include enabling experimental support for zero-fee [HTLC][topic htlc] anchors and adding configurable checks to ensure the node has at least the minimum amount of emergency funds it needs to operate an anchor channel.
+  the updates in this PR include enabling experimental support for zero-fee [HTLC][topic htlc] anchors and adding configurable checks to ensure the node has at least the minimum amount of emergency funds it needs to operate an anchor channel. {% assign timestamp="27:51" %}

 - [BIPs #1452][] updates the [BIP329][] specification for a [wallet label][topic wallet labels] export format with a new optional